-- Temperature of at least 100 degrees °F. Temperature shall be taken by an axillary or noncontact thermometer.
-The thermometer shall be sanitized after e use. - Diarrhea (three or more abnormally loose stools within a twenty-four (24) hour period) - Severe coughing, causing the child to become red or blue in the face or to make a whooping sound - Difficult or rapid breathing - Yellowish skin or eyes - Redness of the eye or eye lid, thick and purulent (puss) discharge, matted eyelashes, burning, itching or eye pain. - Untreated infected skin patches, unusual spots or rashes - Unusually dark urine and/or gray or white stool - Stiff neck with an elevated temperature - Evidence of untreated lice, scabies, or other parasitic infestations. - Sore throat or difficulty in swallowing - Vomiting more than one time or when accompanied by any other sign or symptom of illness
+- Temperature of at least 100 degrees F when in combination with any other sign or symptom of illness.
+Temperature shall be taken by a non-contact thermometer.
+The thermometer shall be sanitized after each use. - Diarrhea (three or more abnormally loose stools within a twenty-four (24) hour period) - Severe coughing, causing the child to become red or blue in the face or to make a whooping sound - Difficult or rapid breathing - Yellowish skin or eyes - Redness of the eye or eye lid, thick and purulent (puss) discharge, matted eyelashes, burning, itching or eye pain. - Untreated infected skin patches, unusual spots or rashes